 There are a number of excursions scheduled throughout the year.
 They may vary from half a day to a week in length.
-Standard information and permission notes are sent home and uploaded to the SENTRAI Parent Portal for each excursion.
+Standard information and permission notes are sent via email using the School Bytes platform.
 The longer and more costly excursions are clearly marked on the school calendar, enabling students and parents ample time to prepare.

-The longer excursions usually include the Year 7 camp and the Year 10 Snowy trip.
+The longer excursions usually include the Year 7 camp and the Year 10 Snow trip.
 Excursions are an integral part of the school curriculum in a range of subjects.